ballerina-platform/ballerina-distribution/examples/http-cookies-client/http_cookies_client.md

 # HTTP client - Cookies

-HTTP cookies can be enabled in the client using `http:ClientConfiguration`.
+HTTP cookies can track, personalize, and manage the session between the `http:Client` and service.
+Cookie client behavior is enabled using the `http:ClientConfiguration`.
+If the cookie-enabled client receives a response with a cookie, the subsequent requests are sent along with the same cookie.
+Therefore the same session id is passed back to the service to retrieve the previous state.
+This is useful to maintain stateful interaction.

 ::: code http_cookies_client.bal :::